-- provide new public open space, Sustainable Drainage Systems and habitat creation on the adjacent land designated as 'Proposed Open Space'; and - provide for the connection of the existing Formby footpath no. 35 through the development onto Andrew's Lane.
+- ensure that sufficient information is provided with the planning application to enable the Council to make a Habitats Regulations Assessment; - provide new public open space, Sustainable Drainage Systems and habitat creation on the adjacent land designated as 'Proposed Open Space'; and - provide for the connection of the existing Formby footpath no. 35 through the development onto Andrew's Lane.